-Defect Type Defect definition Safety-related defect A failure of, or damage to, plant or any component or system of the plant which prevents or impairs its intended function, and could cause an accident or incident.
-High risk defect A safety-related defect that caused or had the potential to cause: a) the death or injury of any person; b) an accident to the plant itself or other associated plant; c) damage likely to endanger the safety of: i) any person or animal; ii) trains; iii) the infrastructure; iv) the environment (see note below).
+Defect Type Defect definition

+Safety-related defect A failure of, or damage to, plant or any component or system of the plant which prevents or impairs its intended function, and could cause an accident or incident.

+High risk defect A safety-related defect that caused or had the potential to cause: a) the death or injury of any person;

+b) an accident to the plant itself or other associated plant;

+c) damage likely to endanger the safety of:

+i) any person or animal;

+ii) trains;

+iii) the infrastructure;

+iv) the environment

 This includes discovery of a deficiency in authorised documentation or systems that could if implemented, cause a high-risk defect as defined above.
-NOTE: also see NR/L3/OCS/043; Instruction 7.8 for assessing and dealing with environmental incidents to minimise environmental damage and deliver a speedy response and clean-up operation.

 Urgent high-risk defect A high-risk defect that gives rise to the need to undertake an urgent campaign check, component replacement or repair programme, or plant withdrawal.

 Urgent in this context means an action taken immediately, or, additionally to any planned maintenance or repair.

 Table 1 Classification of plant defects